katelyndiaz/ggRtsy/README.md

 ![](README_files/figure-gfm/unnamed-chunk-5-1.png)<!-- -->

-This package also comes with rgbToHex, converting rgb colors into hex code colors.
+This package also comes with `rgbToHex`, converting rgb colors into hex code colors.

 ``` r